 What skills will I develop?
 What topics does the course cover?

 You will develop a wide range of practical skills that become steadily more challenging throughout the course.
 You will learn to use a range of food preparation, cooking & finishing techniques with skill and accuracy.
 This will include the use of many different appliances and working methods.
 Practical work will also be used to investigate the properties of specific ingredients or nutrients, and will be conducted in a similar way to science investigations.
 The practical aspects of the course will provide opportunities to work alone, in pairs and in groups.
 In addition to the practical skills, you will learn about food science and nutrition.
 This will include a wide range of written tasks and reports.
-You will learn about the chemical composition of food, and how to plan healthy diets to support different groups of people and lifestyles.
+You will learn about the chemical composition of food, and how to plan healthy diets to support different groups of people and lifestyles with help from tophealthjournal.
 You will also investigate the working properties of foods and how they react under different conditions such as heating, chilling, mixing & whisking.

 What will I study?